 How all the more appropriate that the film should deal with “actual” events, with biographical reality, considering Welles’s familiarity with the practice of weaving one’s own life story.
 As he told Jean Clay in 1962, “If you try to probe, I’ll lie to you.
 Seventy-five percent of what I say in interviews is false…my work is what enables me to come out of myself…do you know the best service anyone could render to art?
 Destroy all biographies.
 Only art can explain the life of a man—and not the contrary.”
 As an artist so suspicious of biographers and the truth they make a pretense of unearthing, Welles fittingly proceeds to challenge and complicate that most sacred of cinematic cows, the documentary.
 Sparring no one, least of all himself, the man who once convinced people that Martians had invaded New Jersey suggests that nothing is ever what it seems.

 F for Fake is about three hoaxers, Elmyr, the gentlemanly forger and “old emperor of the hoax,” Elmyr’s biographer Clifford Irving, himself later caught in the act of faking a partnership with Howard Hughes to produce the reclusive multi-millionaire’s life story, and Welles himself, the ringmaster.
-“Everything you will see in the next hour will be true,” he tells the audience near the beginning of the film, and yet the first sequence features Welles performing some slight of hand trickery for children in a railway station, mesmerizing them with his voice as much as with his hands, a classic example of the magician’s art of misdirection.
+“Everything you will see in the next hour will be true,” he tells the audience near the beginning of the film, and yet the first sequence features Welles performing some sleight-of-hand trickery for children in a railway station, mesmerizing them with his voice as much as with his hands, a classic example of the magician’s art of misdirection.
 The viewer is pulled into the act and becomes a kind of accomplice, a willing participant dazzled by the show and taken in by the banter.
 F for Fake is as profound a rumination on spectator involvement in the fabrication of a reality, the great trick of the cinema, as it is on the fakers themselves.
 The viewer is the willing rube in an elaborate con game and yet it is, at its best, a well intentioned deception from which both the audience and the creator take something away with them, a fragile truce, a bridge however tenuous hovering over an abyss that tells us that the “real” is an impossibility that defies representation.

 The attempt, however, even if doomed, is unavoidable, hence the melancholy of so much of Welles’s work, F for Fake included, although the film is far more a celebration of uncertainty than most of its director’s output.
 From this comedy of errors develops an interrogation of authorship: Hory flaunts his ability to make fools of the so-called experts by “authoring” paintings that hang in museums the world over under more famous names while Irving is caught fabricating the Hughes book—at one point, Irving’s involvement in faking Hughes’s biography causes Welles to ask the viewer if we are then to believe anything that Irving says, even about Elmyr, and is the forger therefore a fraud as well, a “fake faker?”
 Welles, however, does not excuse himself from such charges.